ska-telescope/lmc-base-classes/README.md

 #### Not released yet
 - Make dependency on `pytango` and `numpy` python packages explicit.

+#### 0.10.1
+- Add optional "key" parameter to SKASubarrayResourceManager to filter JSON for assign & release methods.

 #### 0.10.0
 - Add `DebugDevice` command to `SKABaseDevice`.
 This allows remote debugging to be enabled on all devices.
 It cannot be disabled without restarting the process.